-(2) If the non-Federal entity has a parent, affiliate, or subsidiary organization that is not a state, local government, or Indian tribe, the non-Federal entity must also maintain written standards of conduct covering organizational conflicts of interest.
-Organizational conflicts of interest means that because of relationships with a parent company, affiliate, or subsidiary organization, the non-Federal entity is unable or appears to be unable to be impartial in conducting a procurement action involving a related organization.

-(d) The non-Federal entity's procedures must avoid acquisition of unnecessary or duplicative items.
+- (2) If the non-Federal entity has a parent, affiliate, or subsidiary organization that is not a State, local government, or Indian tribe, the non-Federal entity must also maintain written standards of conduct covering organizational conflicts of interest.
+Organizational conflicts of interest means that because of relationships with a parent company, affiliate, or subsidiary organization, the non-Federal entity is unable or appears to be unable to be impartial in conducting a procurement action involving a related organization. - (d) The non-Federal entity's procedures must avoid acquisition of unnecessary or duplicative items.
 Consideration should be given to consolidating or breaking out procurements to obtain a more economical purchase.
-Where appropriate, an analysis will be made of lease versus purchase alternatives, and any other appropriate analysis to determine the most economical approach.

-(e) To foster greater economy and efficiency, and in accordance with efforts to promote cost-effective use of shared services across the Federal Government, the non-Federal entity is encouraged to enter into state and local intergovernmental agreements or inter-entity agreements where appropriate for procurement or use of common or shared goods and services.

-(f) The Non-Federal entity is encouraged to use Federal excess and surplus property in lieu of purchasing new equipment and property whenever such use is feasible and reduces project costs.

-(g) The Non-Federal entity is encouraged to use value engineering clauses in contracts for construction projects of sufficient size to offer reasonable opportunities for cost reductions.
-Value engineering is a systematic and creative analysis of each contract item or task to ensure that its essential function is provided at the overall lower cost

-(h) The non-Federal entity must award contracts only to responsible contractors possessing the ability to perform successfully under the terms and conditions of a proposed procurement.
+Where appropriate, an analysis will be made of lease versus purchase alternatives, and any other appropriate analysis to determine the most economical approach. - (e) To foster greater economy and efficiency, and in accordance with efforts to promote costeffective use of shared services across the Federal Government, the non-Federal entity is encouraged to enter into state and local intergovernmental agreements or inter-entity agreements where appropriate for procurement or use of common or shared goods and services.
+Competition requirements will be met with documented procurement actions using strategic sourcing, shared services, and other similar procurement arrangements. - (f) The non-Federal entity is encouraged to use Federal excess and surplus property in lieu of purchasing new equipment and property whenever such use is feasible and reduces project costs. - (g) The non-Federal entity is encouraged to use value engineering clauses in contracts for construction projects of sufficient size to offer reasonable opportunities for cost reductions.
+Value engineering is a systematic and creative analysis of each contract item or task to ensure that its essential function is provided at the overall lower cost. - (h) The non-Federal entity must award contracts only to responsible contractors possessing the ability to perform successfully under the terms and conditions of a proposed procurement.
 Consideration will be given to such matters as contractor integrity, compliance with public policy, record of past performance, and financial and technical resources.
-See also § 200.213 Suspension and debarment.

-(i) The non-Federal entity must maintain records sufficient to detail the history of procurement.
-These records will include but are not necessarily limited to the following: rationale for the method of procurement, selection of contract type, contractor selection or rejection, and the basis for the contract price.

-(J)

-(1) The Non-Federal entity may use a time and materials type contract only after a determination that no other contract is suitable and if the contract includes a ceiling price that the contractor exceeds at its own risk.
-Time and materials type contract means a contract whose cost to a Non-Federal entity is the sum of:

-(i) The actual cost of materials; and

-(ii) Direct labor hours charged at fixed hourly rates that reflect wages, general and administrative expenses, and profit.
+See also §200.214. - (i) The non-Federal entity must maintain records sufficient to detail the history of procurement.
+These records will include, but are not necessarily limited to, the following: Rationale for the method of procurement, selection of contract type, contractor selection or rejection, and the basis for the contract price. - (j)(1) The non-Federal entity may use a time-and-materials type contract only after a determination that no other contract is suitable and if the contract includes a ceiling price that the contractor exceeds at its own risk.
+Time-and-materials type contract means a contract whose cost to a non-Federal entity is the sum of: - (i) The actual cost of materials; and - (ii) Direct labor hours charged at fixed hourly rates that reflect wages, general and administrative expenses, and profit. - (2) Since this formula generates an open-ended contract price, a time-and-materials contract provides no positive profit incentive to the contractor for cost control or